 a.
-When OCERS is put on notice that an employee cannot perform hiser or her job duties due to a physical disability, mental disability, or medical condition, OCERS must engage an employee in the Interactive Process (see below), even when that employee has not made a request for an accommodation.
-OCERS can be put on notice that an employee may require an accommodation by a third party, by observation, or when a disabled employee has exhausted her or herhis or her protected leave (see OCERS Family and Medical Leave Policy) and hiser or her health care provider indicates the need for continued leave or other accommodations.
+When OCERS is put on notice that an employee cannot perform his or her job duties due to a physical disability, mental disability, or medical condition, OCERS must engage an employee in the Interactive Process (see below), even when that employee has not made a request for an accommodation.
+OCERS can be put on notice that an employee may require an accommodation by a third party, by observation, or when a disabled employee has exhausted his or her protected leave (see OCERS Family and Medical Leave Policy) and his or her health care provider indicates the need for continued leave or other accommodations.